 Neck Bridge Press – 8-pood barbell (128 kg (282 lbs));

 Kettlebell Crucifix with two 41 kg (90 lbs) kettlbells.

 His last performances were at the age of 60.
 This man was a total machine.
 He was strong, lean and muscular.
-He didn't use any supplements nor fancy gym machines.
+He didn’t use any supplements nor fancy gym machines.
 His training routines were simple and effective.
-He was one of the most impressive athletes on earth while he didn't live in luxury.
-He lived in circuses, he went through Siberia (in case you don't know it's not something like Ibiza.
-There were only prisons in Siberia as well as devastatingly cold forests.
+He was one of the most impressive athletes on Earth while he didn’t live in luxury.
+He lived in circuses, he went through Siberia (in case you don’t know there were only prisons in Siberia at that time as well as devastatingly cold forests.
 Only the strongest men survived there).
 He made it.